beginning of content

 If your child has a severe asthma attack:

-- Wait 4 minutes.
-If there is little or no improvement, repeat step 2 above.
+4. Wait 4 minutes.
+If there is little or no improvement, repeat step 2.

-While waiting for the ambulance to arrive, give your child puffs from the inhaler through the spacer as described above.
+While waiting for the ambulance to arrive, give your child puffs from the inhaler through the spacer as instructed above.
 Wait 4 minutes and do it again.
 Repeat this until the ambulance arrives.

 Can asthma be prevented?

-Asthma symptoms and asthma attacks can sometimes be prevented by avoiding triggers.
-For example, if you know that animal dander (dead skin and fur) triggers your child's asthma, removing or reducing animal hair in your home can help.
+Asthma symptoms can sometimes be prevented by avoiding triggers.
+For example, if you know that animal dander (dead skin and fur) triggers your child's asthma, reducing animal hair in your home can help.

 What are the complications of asthma?

-It’s important to manage your child’s asthma well.
-This can help prevent frequent and severe symptoms and attacks.
+It’s important to manage your child’s asthma well to help prevent severe asthma symptoms and asthma attacks.

 Should my child with asthma be active?

-It’s important that children with asthma are active to help them stay fit and healthy.
+It’s important for children with asthma to be active.
+This will help them stay fit and healthy.

-Talk with your doctor about preventing and managing symptoms when your child is active.
-Your child's asthma management plan will help with this.
+Talk with your doctor about how to prevent and manage asthma symptoms when your child is active.
+Your child's asthma action plan will help with this.

 Resources and support